subalcain/subalcain.github.io/_pages/affiliations.md

 North American Manx Association
 ======
-* NAMA is a cultural heritage institution founded in1928.
+* NAMA is a cultural heritage institution founded in 1928.
 Most of our 850 members are second and third-generation North Americans and some are Manx.
 * ![](pictures/nama.jpg)

 American Gaelic Society